 A load balancer serves as the ‘traffic cop’ sitting in front of your servers before routing client requests aboard all servers suited of executing these requests in a manner which maximizes the speed and capacity utilization as well as making sure that no server is overworked to the point where it degrades performance.
 Once a single server goes down, the load balancer redirects traffic to the servers that are still currently online.
 Once a new server is added to the server group, then the load balancer immediately begins sending requests to it.

 In this manner, a load balancer is capable of executing the following functions:

 - Distributing client requests or network load efficiently across numerous servers.

 - Assuring high availability and reliability by sending requests specifically to servers that are online.

 - Grants flexibility to add or detract servers as demand dictates.

 Load Balancing Algorithms

-Various load balancing algorithms grant different benefits, the choice of load balancing method is dependent on what you need.
+Differing load balancing algorithms grant differing benefits, the choice of load balancing method should be dependent on what you need.

 - Round Robin – Requests are given across the group of servers constantly.